back

 Basic Functionality

-A depth image from a 3d camera is haptically projected on the back of the hand by using vibration motors.
-The location of a vibration depicts an object’s relative position in space, the strength of the vibration represents its distance.
-See the demo video on the right for better understanding.
+A depth image from a 3D camera is haptically projected on the back of the hand by using LRA vibration motors.
+The location of a vibration (X and Y) depicts an object’s relative position in space, the strength of the vibration represents its distance.
+Also watch the demo video on the right for better understanding.

 Project Background